-- This document has been developed following feedback from three Agile Working Staff surveys.
+This document has been developed following feedback from three Agile Working Staff surveys.
 The acceleration of agile working during the Covid-19 pandemic has profoundly changed the way that we work and where we work from.
-This has provided us with a strategic agenda of creating our working environment into a space that supports agile working. - This document provides a blueprint for the organisation to adopt when creating new spaces or when the existing estate are being reviewed and / or redeveloped into agile working spaces.
+This has provided us with a strategic agenda of creating our working environment into a space that supports agile working.

-Ambition & Principles
+This document provides a blueprint for the organisation to adopt when creating new spaces or when the existing estate are being reviewed and / or redeveloped into agile working spaces.

-What is Agile/ Hybrid Working?
+Ambition & Agile/ Hybrid Working?
+Toolkit Workplace Good Practice 109/328